Building and Grounds

 Freshman and sophomore students may only use the following areas outside the building during the school day: benches, picnic tables, and the grassy area around the flagpole.
 All other areas are off-limits, and offenders will be subjected to disciplinary action.

-Freshmen and sophomores who leave campus will be assigned an after-school detention on the day following the infraction.
+Freshmen and Sophomores who leave campus will be assigned after-school detention on the day following the infraction.